NPDeehan/camunda-slack-agent-template/README.md

 1. Invite the bot into a channel if it is not there yet: type `/invite @your-app-name` in any channel.
 2. Mention the bot with a question:
    ```
-   @my-camunda-agent what can you help me with?
+   @my-camunda-agent In 30 seconds can you respond to me with the current time in Jakarta?
    ```
+   This message is a great first test because it exercises two built-in capabilities at once — the timer wait and the current time tool.
 3. You should see a process instance appear in Camunda **Operate** and a reply arrive in the Slack thread.
 4. Reply in the thread to ask a follow-up — the process is waiting for it.